ChloeMorgana/Dissertation-Project/Docs/Status Reports/Report7.md

 ## Work Done
 * I adapted my addEntity function to deal with sentences that contain multiple relations
 * I made my relevantText function more general
-* I researched transformer heads and existing implementations for them
-* I investigated how I can extract specific embeddings
+* I investigated how I can extract specific embeddings, and then proceeded to extract [CLS] embeddings
+* Started trying to classify them using logistic regression
+* Did a bit of research on end-to-end relation extraction

 ## Findings
 * I had to go about how I am tagging entities differently, since I was tagging every single mention of any chemical or gene in text instead of the ones involved in relations.